rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

-2.  **Research Fields Vocabulary**: For both the phases, we used the given research fields vocabulary and, just like the methods vocabulary, added noun phrases from the description of the labels to it.
-However, since our phase-1 model seemed to confuse fields with methods, for Phase-2, we additionally created a blacklist of terms that didn’t contain any domain-specific information, such as; Mixed Methods, Meta Analysis, Narrative Analysis and the like.
+2.  **Research Fields Vocabulary**: For both the phases, we used the given research fields vocabulary and, just like the methods vocabulary, supplemented it with the noun phrases from the description of the research field labels.
+However, since our phase-1 model seemed to confuse fields with methods, for Phase-2, we additionally created a stopword-list of terms that didn’t contain any domain-specific information, such as; Mixed Methods, Meta Analysis, Narrative Analysis and the like.

 3.  **Word2Vec Model generation**: In this pre-processing step, we used the above-mentioned vocabulary files containing noun phrases to